SPEAK WITH A TEAM MEMBER (770) 920-6030

 Non-probate assets, on the other hand, have a designated beneficiary or joint owners.
 Think of retirement accounts, life insurance policies, or jointly owned properties.
 These assets usually transfer directly to the named beneficiary without probate.

-What if my parents’ financial accounts don’t have a beneficiary?
+What if your parent’s financial accounts don’t have a beneficiary?

 If there are financial accounts that do not have a beneficiary listed, those accounts typically may have to go through the probate process.

-For example, if a few accounts solely bear the father’s name without beneficiaries—and the same situation applies to the mother’s accounts—probating both parents’ assets might be necessary to be appropriately distributed.
+For example, if a few accounts solely bear the father’s name without beneficiaries—and the same situation applies to the mother’s accounts—probating both parents’ assets might be necessary to ensure appropriate distribution.

 Are There Any Differences in Probating Both Parents’ Estates?